Asymptotic Theory for Unit Root Moderate Deviations in Quantile Autoregressions and Predictive Regressions

 In this section we present the main asymptotic theory results while detailed proofs can be found in the Appendix of the paper.
 Some important aspects worth emphasizing again is that while the case of near-integrated (NI) processes, such that $c < 0 $ and $\gamma = 1$, has been considered before in quantile autoregressive time series (see, \cite{chan2006quantile}) as well as the case of mildly integrated (MI) such that $c < 0 $ and $\gamma \in (0,1)$, the mildly explosive (ME) such that $c > 0 $ and $\gamma \in (0,1)$ and the explosive case, such that $c > 0 $ and $\gamma =1$ has not been widely explored before.
 In particular, all aforementioned cases which correspond to different regions of the parameter space, overcome the singularity problem; the region that the underline stochastic process does not have a solution.
-More specifically, using the local-to-unity specification in autoregressive processes helps to overcome this gap by considering the limiting distribution for the whole parameter space regardless of the existence of a limit singularity.
+Using the local-to-unity parametrization in autoregressive processes overcomes this gap by considering the limiting distribution\footnote{The form of the noncentrality parameter of the $\chi^2-$distribution depends on the initial condition and the form of the autoregressive parameter of the model (see, Theorem 2.2. of \cite{Jian2022}). } for the whole parameter space regardless of the existence of a limit singularity.